madlandproject/zimplist/README.md

 ## Polyfills ##
 You may need the following polyfills depending on the browser support you are aiming for

+- array.find
+- array.from
+- array.includes
+- css.object-fit
+- element.classList
+- element.matches
+- picturefill
-- Element.classList
+- promise
-- Element.matches
+- setImmediate
-- Promise
+- string.includes